US: Judge won't block Musk from firing federal workers – DW – 02/19/2025

 US: Judge won't block Musk from firing federal workersFebruary 19, 2025

-Washington-based US District Judge Tanya Chutkan on Tuesday declined to immediately block Elon Musk's Department of Government Efficiency, or DOGE, from directing the firing of federal employees.
+Washington-based US District Judge Tanya Chutkan on Tuesday declined to immediately block Elon Musk's Department of Government Efficiency, or DOGE, from directing the laying-off of workers and accessing sensitive information.

 However, Chutkan did say the case — filed by more than a dozen US states — raised legitimate questions about Musk's seemingly unchecked authority.